History of the Project

 Arts Excursions Unlimited (AEU) was the result of a year long residency at the Carnegie Library of Pittsburgh – Hazelwood under the Office of Public Art’s Artist in the Public Realm Residency program.
 Artist Edith Abeyta worked with Hazelwood residents to develop a creative project based on a year’s worth of one on one conversations, group discussions, art activities, and numerous meetings.
-After 12 moon cycles an arts excursion program was born.
+An arts excursion program was born from the ideas of the community.

 This program is generously supported by the collaboration of the artist, Carnegie Library of Pittsburgh – Hazelwood and Office of Public Art staff, Hazelwood residents, and funding by The Heinz Endowments.